Northwestern Medicine Volunteers go to Work for the Community at the 21st Annual Chicago Cares Serve-a-Thon

 “Our turn out for Chicago Cares speaks volumes about our workforce,” Sack says.
 “We don’t have to convince anybody about the importance of community service.
 You just ask, and people step forward.”

-To view more photos from Team Northwestern Medicine, visit our Storify or search #NMCares on Instagram.
+To view more photos from Team Northwestern Medicine, search #NMCares on Instagram.
 Follow Northwestern Medicine on Instagram for an inside look at our medical campus.